MicrosoftDocs/VBA-Docs/api/Excel.SpellingOptions.UserDict.md

 # SpellingOptions.UserDict property (Excel)

-Instructs Microsoft Excel to create a custom dictionary to which new words can be added to, when performing spelling checks on a worksheet.
+Instructs Microsoft Excel to create a custom dictionary to which new words can be added when performing spelling checks on a worksheet.
 Read/write **String**.

 ## Syntax